O1ahmad/ansible-role-grafana/README.md

 `[grafana_config:] external_image_storage: <key: value,...>` (**default**: see [section](https://grafana.com/docs/grafana/latest/installation/configuration/#external-image-storage) documentation)
 - specifies settings for controlling how images should be made publicly available for sharing on services like slack

-Grafana supports several backend storage providers for which individual configurations can be expressed within [external_image_storage.<provider>] sections as appropriate, enabling remote storage to services like `s3, gcs, azure blob and local storage`.
+Grafana supports several backend storage providers for which individual configurations can be expressed within [external_image_storage.<provider>] sections as appropriate, enabling remote storage on services like `s3, gcs, azure blob and local storage`.

 ##### Example